DaveTheGameDev/CustomHierarchy/README.md

 * Adds a custom header gameobject.
 * Adds a toggle enable button and missing script icon to game objects in hierachy.

-To Create a header object you must create a game object with a name that starts with "---" followed by the name (---Environment.
+To Create a header object you must create a game object with a name that starts with "---" followed by the name

+(EG --- Environment.)

 Alernatively you can use the create menu to add a new header template object.

 Settings can be found in Edit/Preferences/Custom Hierarchy.